 Who says you need ground beef in your chili for it to be good?
 I oppose!
-Vegan chili is absolutely doable and it’s delicious, too!
+This easy vegan chili is absolutely doable and it’s delicious, too!
 Plus it can still be hearty and filling while staying completely veg-friendly.

-This recipe is loaded up with beans, corn, lentils, and vegetables.
+This recipe for my easy vegan chili is loaded up with beans, corn, lentils, and vegetables.
 It also uses fragrant spices that when simmered on the stove make this pot of vegan chili a total dream.

 easy vegan chili